 The following checklist summarizes the information provided in this Chapter.
-Some of the optional provisions appear in state court master appointment orders.
+Some of the optional provisions appear in state court neutral appointment orders.

 ~ Step Provision for Appointment Order Section of Rule 53 Mandatory to Include in Appointment Order According to Federal Rules?
-1 Direct master to "proceed with all reasonable diligence" Rule 53(b)(2) Yes 2 Identify the master's duties Rule 53(b)(2)(A) Yes 3 Identify when ex parte communication may occur Rule 53(b)(2)(B) Yes 4 Identify what records the master must maintain Rule 53(b)(2)(C) Yes 5 Describe how the master's rulings will be received and reviewed Rule 53(b)(2)(D) Yes 6 Describe clearly how the master will be compensated Rule 53(b)(2)(E) Yes 7 Statement that appoint- ment of a master is appropriate Rule 53(a)(l) No, but good practice 8 Identify source of authority for appointment (Rule 53, or other source) No, but good practice
+1 Direct neutral to "proceed with all reasonable diligence" Rule 53(b)(2) Yes 2 Identify the neutral's duties Rule 53(b)(2)(A) Yes 3 Identify when ex parte communication may occur Rule 53(b)(2)(B) Yes 4 Identify what records the neutral must maintain Rule 53(b)(2)(C) Yes 5 Describe how the neutral's rulings will be received and reviewed Rule 53(b)(2)(D) Yes 6 Describe clearly how the neutral will be compensated Rule 53(b)(2)(E) Yes 7 Statement that appointment of a neutral is appropriate Rule 53(a)(l) No, but good practice